hsmalley/velvet-chains-ttrpg/obsidian-templates/faction.md

 ---

-## 🎭 𝘋𝘳𝘢𝘮𝘢 & 𝘌𝘵𝘩𝘪𝘤𝘴
+## 🎭 Hope, Strings & Ethics

-Explain how this faction treats Drama Points, consent, and power.
+Explain how this faction treats Hope, Strings, and consent.
-When do members earn Drama for empathy, and when do they lose it for coercion?
+When do members gift Hope for empathy, and when do they hurl Danger for coercion?
-Offer one moral paradox the GM can use to test loyalty.
+Offer one moral paradox the Guide can use to test loyalty.
 List Advantage triggers, Danger escalations, and how VC/SP/PE modes bend Hope outcomes during negotiations.

 ---